 At this year’s annual Service Manager Day I’ll be presenting a session on “The Road to SIAM.”
-Based on my experience implementing Service Integration and Management (SIAM) in different industries, I’ll be looking at the various models used and how I’ve seen them work (and not work).
+Based on my experience implementing Service Integration and Management (SIAM) in different industries, I’ll be looking at the various models used and how I’ve seen them work (and not work) and the relationship to IT service management (ITSM).

 With many companies choosing to take (or considering) the road to SIAM people generally want to know what differentiates a successful implementation from a less successful one.
 I don’t know all the answers to this question but I’ve picked up a few clues from the side of the road (amongst the litter and roadkill) that I’d like to share with you in advance of my presentation.